LASIK Kansas City

-Over the years, Cavanaugh Eye Center has enjoyed a reputation for providing exceptional LASIK to Kansas City and surrounding communities.
-We have helped thousands of patients realize their dreams of seeing clearly without having to rely on glasses or contact lenses.
-We are constantly exploring new and promising advances in LASIK surgery to ensure our patients receive superior results.
-More than ever before, we are able to tailor LASIK procedures at our Overland Park practice to the individual needs of our patients, treating the unique flaws in their eyes and substantially improving their chances of achieving visual independence.
+Cavanaugh Eye Center has earned a reputation for providing exceptional LASIK to Kansas City and surrounding communities.
+We have helped thousands of people realize their dreams of seeing clearly without having to rely on glasses or contact lenses.

 LASIK – The Basics